Learn Amazon

 AWS (Amazon Web Services) is the industry standard for cloud computing.
 Companies, educational institutions, and government agencies use the platform to provide secure and convenient cloud services.
 However, several other cloud computing providers are available that deliver alternatives for companies with considerations in costs, architecture, security, and other factors.

 The best-known alternative to AWS is Microsoft Azure, which provides secure cloud computing services from Microsoft's team of experts and trusted compliance for corporations, government agencies, and startups.
 For example, the healthcare industry uses Azure to help with patient interaction, health work collaboration, and accessing clinical information.
 Companies in the financial services industry use Azure to help with differentiated customer services, risk management, and fraud.
 Government agencies use Azure to help prevent fraud, reduce waste, and handle compliance and unemployment insurance.
-And retailers use Azure’s cloud services to help with maintaining supply, along with taking advantage of its predictive AI and data analytics.
+Retailers use Azure’s cloud services to help maintain supply, along with taking advantage of its predictive AI and data analytics.

-VMWare is another non-AWS option.
-VMWare offers multi-cloud services for various applications that enable digital and software innovations for organizations worldwide.
+VMware is another non-AWS option.
+VMware offers multi-cloud services for various applications that enable digital and software innovations for organizations worldwide.

 Find out more about learning Amazon.